uwcartlab/webmapping/Chapter05/readme.md

 1. Implement styled _retrieve_ popups.
 2. Implement the _sequence_ operator with a slider and step buttons.
 3. Commit the changes to your _unit-2_ directory and sync with GitHub.
 Include "Activity 6" in the commit message (Summary).
 Your assignment will be graded based on what is contained in this commit.
-4. Zip a copy of your _unit-2_ repo and upload to the Activit 6 dropbox as a backup.
+4. Zip a copy of your _unit-2_ repo and upload to the Activity 6 dropbox as a backup.

 _This work is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/). <br/> For more information, please contact Robert E. Roth \(reroth@wisc.edu\)._